 Your succession plan should be proactive, with employees moving into different areas for experience and training before they are needed in critical positions.

-Identify the critical positions at your startup and make those the focus of your succession planning efforts.
+Identify the critical positions and make those the focus of your succession planning efforts.
 To pinpoint which roles are critical, perform a risk or impact assessment.
-(It helps to remember that without these roles, your startup would be unable to effectively meet its business objectives.)
+It helps to remember that a vacancy in a critical role will have a significant tangible impact on the ability of the organization to deliver outputs, achieve milestones, or meet budget requirements.
+In terms of succession risk, a lengthy vacancy, underperformance, or high turnover in a critical role are ‘worst-case’ scenarios.

-By profiling key competencies for positions within your startup, your employees better understand the key responsibilities of the position.
+By profiling key competencies for positions, your employees better understand the key responsibilities of the position.
 The competencies should highlight the qualifications and behavioural and technical competencies required to perform the role successfully.

 Choose the talent management strategies you wish to implement to address succession planning.
 These strategies may span career development, training and recruitment.